EdinburghNLP/nematus/README.md

 DOCKER USAGE
 ------------

-You can also create docker image by running following command, where you change suffix with either `cpu` or `gpu`:
+You can also create docker image by running following command, where you change `suffix` to either `cpu` or `gpu`:

 `docker build -t nematus-docker -f Dockerfile.suffix .`

-And then starting CPU docker machine with current directory (which could contain your scripts) by:
+To run a CPU docker instance with the current working directory shared with the Docker container, execute:

 ``docker run -v `pwd`:/playground -it nematus-docker``